parthratra59/Flytbase_backend/README.md

 2. POST /categories/associate_Mission/:categoryID - Associate a mission with a category

-3 .POST /categories/associate_Drone/:categoryID - Associate a drone with a category
+3. POST /categories/associate_Drone/:categoryID - Associate a drone with a category

 4. PUT /categories/updateCategory/:categoryID - Update a category